samuelrock/DebianAMD64-gcc-4.9/README.md

 This process looks up the dependencies for the requested program and downloads them in to the current directory you are in.

-You can use wget to fetch the file to untar it and use dpkg -i *.deb to install.
+You can use gdown to fetch the file then untar it cd to the folder and use dpkg -i *.deb to install.

 Once you have gcc-4.9 installed you can install build-essential from Debian 9 this will give you both gcc 4.9 and 6.x you can then use the following to select 4.9 as the default and build what ever programs